Great Pyramid of Giza: Construction theories

 Many alternative, often contradictory, theories have been proposed regarding the pyramid's construction techniques.
 One mystery of the pyramid's construction is its planning.
 John Romer suggests that they used the same method that had been used for earlier and later constructions, laying out parts of the plan on the ground at a 1-to-1 scale.
 He writes that "such a working diagram would also serve to generate the architecture of the pyramid with precision unmatched by any other means".

 The basalt blocks of the pyramid temple show "clear evidence" of having been cut with some kind of saw with an estimated cutting blade of 15 ft in length.
 Romer suggests that this "super saw" may have had copper teeth and weighed up to 140 kg.
 He theorizes that such a saw could have been attached to a wooden trestle support and possibly used in conjunction with vegetable oil, cutting sand, emery or pounded quartz to cut the blocks, which would have required the labour of at least a dozen men to operate it.

-Exterior

 Casing

 At completion, the Great Pyramid was cased entirely in white limestone.
 Precisely worked blocks were placed in horizontal layers and carefully fitted together with mortar, their outward faces cut at a slope and smoothed to a high degree.
-Together they created four uniform surfaces, angled at 51°50'40" (a Seked of 5 1/2 palms).
-Unfinished casing blocks of the pyramids of Menkaure and Henutsen at Giza suggest that the front faces were smoothed only after the stones were laid, with chiseled seams marking correct positioning and where the superfluous rock would have to be trimmed off.
+Together they created four uniform surfaces, angled at 51°50'40" (a seked of 5 1/2 palms).
+Unfinished casing blocks of the pyramids of Menkaure and Henutsen at Giza suggest that the front faces were smoothed only after the stones were laid, with chiselled seams marking correct positioning and where the superfluous rock would have to be trimmed off.